qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeneral.rst

 ``Join type`` [enumeration] |32|
   Choose the type of the final joined layer between:

-  * Create separate feature for each matching features (one-to-many)
+  * 0 --- Create separate feature for each matching feature (one-to-many)
-  * Take attributes of the first matching feature only (one-to-one)
+  * 1 --- Take attributes of the first matching feature only (one-to-one)

+  Default: *1*

 ``Discard records which could not be joined`` [boolean] |32|
   Check if you don't want to add the features that cannot be joined.